deargle/deargle.github.io/_posts/2016-10-24-I-received-a-blackmail-letter.md

 Again, victims are all over the U.S.

+**Update 12/14/2017**: Two more waves have come out.
+One on December 1st, postmarked from Chattanooga TN 374, asking $2500.
+Another on December 2nd, again from Nashville, TN 370.
+Unsure about the dates of several sent in, but overall less people contacted me this time.
+Another received on December 11th, postmarked Birmingham AL 350.
+I wonder if the attacker is getting nervous about only using Nashville, so he's using nearby post offices.

 <hr>

 My scans of the letter I got in October 2016 (nothing received at the bitcoin address yet, I already checked.
 Probably unique anyways.):